Color of clothing: Aesthetic comfort

-Colors create aesthetic comfort when combined with fabric construction, the finish of the clothing material, garment fitting, style, and fashion compatibility.
-All these elements collectively contribute to satisfying our visual perception.
+Colors create aesthetic comfort when combined with fabric construction, the finish of the clothing material, garment fitting, style, and fashion compatibility, all of which collectively contribute to satisfying visual perception.

 Symbolic representations

-Historically, different societies have set their own restrictions and norms for different clothing.
-For example, during the Tudor period, the crimson red color was not allowed in the ranks below the “knights of the garter.”
+Historically, different societies have set their own restrictions and normalities for different clothing.
+For example, during the Tudor period, wearing crimson was forbidden for ranks below the "Knights of the Garter."
+During the Renaissance era, the significance of clothing color increased, with specific colors reserved for the upper class and royalty.
+Sumptuary laws were created in medieval Europe, which restricted the wearing of expensive colors such as purple, obtained from seashells of the Mediterranean, to the nobility.

 Colors of clothing have specific associations with certain types of clothing styles and symbolize cultural beliefs.
 Blue, for example, is closely associated with denim.